Zabrane/qlnd/doc/LightningTickerplants.md

 and route payments rapidly across the network.
 As an example of how Lightning can be integrated into kdb+ based applications, this paper will describe how a standard kdb+ tickerplant can be easily modified to accept payments for market data on a per ticker basis, with near instant settlement and zero fees.
-The paper will also discuss how multiple IoT devices can authenticate and communicate with a single Lightning node to generate invoices and receive payment settlement notifications.
+The paper will also discuss how multiple IoT devices, already runing kdb+ to process data quickly, can authenticate and communicate with a single Lightning node to generate invoices and receive payment settlement notifications.

 All tests were carried out using